|

 6 photos

-now Jones County, Texas.
-This outpost was meant to provide frontier defense for the
+what is now Jones County, Texas.
+This outpost was meant to provide frontier

 Fort Stockton, Texas